How To Steam Milk at Home With or Without a Wand

 In a microwave: Measure your milk out into a glass jar with a tight-fitting lid – a Mason jar or jam jar will do (4).
 Then, shake the daylights out of the milk (you did remember to put the top on first, right?)
 When the milk is frothy, remove the lid and pop the jar in the microwave.
 This will heat the proteins in the milk and set your foam.
 Spoon this onto your coffee and enjoy.

-With a French press: Measure heated milk (aim for 150 – 155 degrees F) into a French press coffee maker.
+With a French press: Measure heated milk (aim for 65 – 68 degrees C) into a French press coffee maker.
 Make sure the milk level is higher than the steel filter at its lowest point.
 Pump the plunger up and down quickly to create air bubbles in the heated milk.
 Pour or spoon onto your coffee.

 With a saucepan and balloon whisk: Measure your milk out into a small saucepan and place it on the stove over low-medium heat.
 As the milk warms, beat it rapidly with a balloon whisk (the kind you’d use to beat egg whites or whipped cream).
 You can use a hand mixer, but be careful not to splatter milk all over your stove.

 Itching to up your latte game?
-Why not pick the best latte machine in our list?
+Why not pick a latte machine in our list?

 Whichever way you choose to help you make milk-based coffee drinks, always remember that low and slow heating will develop the sugars and sweet taste in the milk.
 Too fast will lead to scorching and bad-tasting milk.